Jabra Elite 75t vs. Elite Active 75t: Is there a best option?

 Jabra offers the same standard one-year manufacturer warranty, plus an extra two-year limited warranty for both models when registered through the Jabra Sound+ app.
 It does cover damage from repeated exposure to dust and water, but read the fine print, and you will see some ambiguity there.
 It distinctly mentions covering damage from dust and perspiration, but not water, liquids, food, and physical damage.
 Those limits apply to both models, despite one being waterproof out of the box.

 Jabra did deviate a little on how it offers colors.
-The Elite 75t come in black, titanium black and gold beige, whereas the Elite Active 75t come in navy, copper black, titanium black, grey, mint, and sienna.
+The Elite 75t come in black, titanium black, and gold beige, whereas the Elite Active 75t come in navy, copper black, titanium black, grey, mint, and sienna.

-Both models will get new features Jabra is set to launch in the spring for the Sound+ app.
+Both models have new features recently introduced in the Sound+ app.
 The first is MySound, where you can create your own personal hearing profile by listening to a series of beeps that tune your ears to whatever you listen to.
-The feature comes from Jabra's sister organization, GN Hearing, whose work on hearing aids guided how MySound will work.
+The feature comes from Jabra's sister organization, GN Hearing, whose hearing aids guided how MySound will work.

-MyControls is another sought-after feature that will let users choose to use only one earbud at a time.
-If you prefer phone calls that didn't run through both earbuds, this is the fix for that.
-It will be up to users to decide when they want to only route audio through one side.
+MyControls is another sought-after feature that will let users alter the default controls for play/pause, next and previous tracks, and calling up your phone's voice assistant.
+Both MyControls and MySound were introduced as software updates in June 2020.

+Through a firmware update, Jabra also recently updated the Elite 75t and Elite Active 75t with ANC, also known as active noise cancellation.
+Both models benefit from the new feature by using the built-in microphones to mask sound, and even though the earbuds weren't originally built with ANC in mind, Jabra did a great job implementing it.

 So, which should you choose?

 So, which set of earbuds is better?
 That depends on how active you plan on being.
-There is no difference in how the Sound+ app treats either model, as is.
+There is no difference in how the Sound+ app treats either model as is.
 The equalizer and HearThrough settings, among other things in there, are readily available either way.
 There's good stuff there to work with; it's just that you don't get any inherent advantage, no matter which way you go.
+If you're looking to hold out for the Elite 85t instead, just bear in mind that Jabra actually reduced the water resistance on those earbuds by giving them an IPX4 rating.
+While it's not entirely clear whether they're less resistant to sweat, that is always a possibility.

 The choice really comes down to priorities when you want to use them.
 If you often need earbuds while working out, the Elite Active 75t are the better bet.
 If you generally shun vigorous workouts and barely break a sweat listening to tunes, the Elite 75t are good enough to negate paying the premium.
 If you're on the fence, go with the Active model for the sake of covering all bases.